-Setting location to the task
+Setting location for the task

-You can set location to general task while creating a game.
+You can set the location to the general task while creating a game.
 Just create or choose general tasks and on “Location” tab (see screenshot below) in Rogain, Scavenger, Strategy or Match just click on the map and location will appear there.
 After this you can shift the location where necessary.
-In Quiz and Clue you cannot assign location to general tasks as there is no “Location” tab in the game settings (in Clue you can use location-specific tasks instead).
+In Quiz and Clue you cannot assign a location to general tasks as there is no “Location” tab in the game settings (in Clue you can use location-specific tasks instead).